-2.7.1.1 Carrots
+2.2.1.1 Carrots

 Carrots are a commonly eaten root vegetable.
 They are in the family Carrot family (Apiaceae), and their genus is Daucus.
 They are grown in a wide range of temperatures throughout the world, but generally do best where temperatures range from 59 degrees Fahrenheit to 64 degrees Fahrenheit.
 There are at least eight different varieties of commonly grown carrots, including the Chantenay type, which is the "mainstay of many commercial producers".
 Optimal soil pH ranges from 6.5 to 7.5.
 Carrots are cool weather vegetables that need about 0.8 inches of rainfall per week when grown outdoors (carrotmuseum).
-Often, radishes and carrots are geminated together.
-Carrots are a cooler weather crop, so they are often germinated a couple weeks before the first frost of the year.
-(World Carrot Museum, 2006 and Baldwin et al., 2012).
+Often, radishes and carrots are geminated together (World Carrot Museum, 2006 and Baldwin et al., 2012).

-2.7.1.2 Radishes
+2.2.1.2 Radishes

 Radishes are also a commonly eaten root vegetable.
 They are closely related to turnips and rutabagas, all of which are in the mustard family (Brassicaceae) and the genus Brassica (Baldwin et al. 2012).
-Radishes are grown in a wide range of conditions, but "grow best when daytime temperatures are below 75 degree Fahrenheit" (Zandstra and Warncke, 1989).
+Radishes are grown in a wide range of conditions, but "grow best when daytime temperatures are below 75 degrees Fahrenheit" (Zandstra and Warncke, 1989).
 They are fairly easy to grow, and some types of varieties excel in window conditions (Daniels, 2015).
 Ideal soil pH is from 6.0 to 6.5.
 Radishes prefer full sun as well as "loose, well-drained soil" (Daniels, 2015).
 Radishes germinate rather quickly, in just three to seven days (Daniels, 2015).

-2.7.1.3 Onions
+2.2.1.3 Onions

 Onions are part of an extremely diverse genus of plants called Allium, in the family Alliaceae.
 The commonly eaten part of an onion is called the bulb.
 There are more than four hundred species of Allium.
 Onions grow well in a wide variety of environmental conditions, but do best in cooler, humid environments.
 Sets are generally used for growing green onions, while bulbs are usually from seed or transplants.
 Onions can grow in a wide variety of soil types, but well-drained soil with a lot of organic matter is ideal.
 Leeks, chives and garlic are all crops that are closely related to onions (Lerner, 2000).

-2.7.1.4 Beans
+2.2.1.4 Beans